marsFS/ART-4-Windows/README.md

 # ART-4-Windows
-ART 4 Windows is a retro drawing utility written in BBC Basic for Windows and compiled to EXE format
+ART 4 Windows is a retro drawing utility, original written in BBC Basic for Windows and latest version is written in Pure Basic compiled to EXE

 Current features:
 * Configured for BBC Micro Mode 2 (160x256 8 colors)
-* Save and load files in BMP format
+* Save and load files in PNG format for PB version, BMP for BB4W version
-* Creates temporary undo files in BMP format
+* BB4W Version creates temporary undo files in BMP format
+* PB version now supports flashing colours and colour cycling animation for colours 8-15
+* Current PB version is in beta and some features may crash, requires updating drawing routines to support buffer system implemented to support flashing colours